News and Alerts

 There has been a lot of ongoing concerns about the Coronavirus COVID-19.
-As part of our effort to comply with the CDC's request for social distancing, effective immediately, all Landmark Bank lobbies will be closed until further notice.
-Our drive-thrus will remain open during normal business hours.
+As part of our effort to comply with the CDC's recommendation for social distancing, all Landmark Bank lobbies are open and social distancing is recommended.
+Also, our drive-thru is an option and open during normal business hours.
 We will continue to closely monitor the situation and seek to make the most informed decisions concerning the safety and well-being of our customers, employees and the communities we serve.
 Our thoughts are with those who have been impacted.
 We stand ready to work with those experiencing financial difficulty as a result, and we are taking the necessary steps to avoid potential disruptions of service to our customers.

 We want to reach out and share a few of the ways we are here to serve you; our customer, during this time: